The number of accessible paths in the hypercube: Proof of Theorem 1

 so that, for $L$ large enough

 and thus, for $L$ large enough

 which goes to zero as $L\to\infty$, as required.

-\section{Proof of Theorem \ref{thm:tree}}
+\section{Proof of Theorem \texorpdfstring{ \ref{thmtree}}{1}}

-In this section, we consider the case of the tree with a starting value $x$ which scales as $x=X/L,$ $X\ge0$ being a fixed number.
-The natural starting point for a proof would be to introduce $G,$ the generating function of~$\open$:
+In this section, we consider the case of the tree with a starting value $x$ which scales as $x=X/L$, $X\ge0$ being a fixed number.
+The natural starting point for a proof would be to introduce $G$, the generating function of~$\Theta$:

-with parameter $\lambda\ge0$, for which it is very easy to show from the tree geometry (each of the $L$ nodes at first level are the root of an independent tree of size~$L-1$) that:
+with parameter $\lambda\ge0$, for which it is very easy to show from the tree geometry (each of the $L$ nodes at the first level is the root of an independent tree of size~$L-1$) that:

-However, extracting the limiting distribution directly from \eqref{rec0} seems difficult because the number of levels and the size of each level increase together and because the fixed point equation does not give the $\lambda$ dependence of the result.
-We shall rather use an idea which proved to be very generic and powerful in branching processes: the value of a random variable is decided during the early stages of a branching process; at later stages the law of large numbers kicks in (see for instance \cite{lalley-sellke}).
+However, extracting the limiting distribution directly from (\ref{rec0}) seems difficult because the number of levels and the size of each level increase together and because the fixed point equation does not give the $\lambda$ dependence of the result.
+We shall rather use an idea which proved to be very generic and powerful in branching processes: the value of a random variable is decided during the early stages of a branching process; at later stages the law of large numbers kicks in (see, e.g., \cite{lalley-sellke}).

-Assume that all the information at the first $k$ levels of the tree is known, and call~$\open_k$ the expected number of paths given that information:
+Assume that all the information at the first $k$ levels of the tree is known, and call~$\Theta_k$ the expected number of paths given that information:

-where $\F_k$ is the available information up to level~$k$.
+where $\mathcal{F}_k$ is the available information up to level~$k$.
 For instance, consider the tree of Figure~\ref{figuretree} up to level~$k=2$.
 There are three paths still open with end values (at level~2) given by $0.22$, $0.66$ and $0.95$.
-Therefore from \eqref{1stmoment}, $\open_2=2(1-0.22)+2(1-0.66)+2(1-0.95)=2.34$.
-Similarly, $\open_1=3(1-0.59)^2+3(1-0.90)^2+3(1-0.01)^2+3(1-0.83)^2=3.56$ and $\open_3=\open_4=\open=2$.
-A general expression of $\open_k$ for $k<L$ is
+Therefore from (\ref{1stmoment}), $\Theta _2=2(1-0.22)+2(1-0.48)+2(1-0.66)+2(1-0.95)=3.38$.
+Similarly, $\Theta_1 = 3(1-0.59)^2+3(1-0.90)^2+3(1-0.01)^2+3(1-0.83)^2 \approx 3.56$ and $\Theta_3=\Theta_4=\Theta=2$.
+A general expression of $\Theta_k$ for $k<L$ is

-where we sum over all nodes $\sigma$ at level $|\sigma|=k$ in the tree, $x_\sigma$ is the value of the node $\sigma$ and the event $\{\sigma \text{ open} \}$ is the $\mathcal{F}_{|\sigma|}$-measurable event that the path from the root to node $\sigma$ is open.
+where we sum over all nodes $\sigma$ at level $|\sigma|=k$ in the tree, $x_\sigma$ is the value of the node $\sigma$ and the event $\{\sigma \mbox{ open} \}$ is the $\mathcal{F}_{|\sigma|}$-measurable event that the path from the root to node $\sigma$ is open.